holographicSol/OmegaFindv2/README.md

     also be extracted and scanned during various scan techniques if --extract argument is used.
 Password protected archives can also be detected when using --extract, password protected files will be added to the results files for further analysis.
+    -- extract compat: Many archives from .zip to ebub etc are actually zipfiles and are alone compatible with OmegaFindv2's zipfile extraction capabilities.
+However, OmegaFindv2 is also compatible with 7zip archives and gz archives and further more given the time and oportunity, will be compatible with many more archive algorithms too.

 Help: